swcarpentry/r-novice-inflammation/01-starting-with-data.md

 ~~~

 Since the second argument to `apply` is `MARGIN`, the above command is equivalent to `apply(dat, MARGIN = 2, mean)`.
-We'll learn why this is so in the next lesson.
+We will learn why this is so in the next lesson.

 > ## Tip {.callout}
 >